Prospective students must meet the following criteria in order to be considered for entry into the program:

 - Current BLS, ACLS, and PALS certifications.

 Observation opportunities are available for students interested in applying to the program.
 During an observation day you will observe a class and meet with current students and faculty members.
-Please refer to our Spring 2018 Course Schedule for class times and dates.
+Please refer to our DNP Course of Study for class times and dates.

 Contact us now to set up an observation day or attend one of our Grand Rounds by calling (717)-815-6550.